MatAMel/PyHash/README.md

 PyHash supports these hash functions: MD5, SHA1, SHA256, SHA384 and SHA512

 # Browse
-"Browse" is for when you want to open a file in PyHash from file explorer.
+The "Browse" button opens a file explorer window.
 When clicking on "Browse" please be aware that both the file and filepath can be hashed.
 This is why there are 2 buttons for hashing.

 # Submit as String and Submit as File